Skip to main content

 Introduction

-The CLI is a powerful tool for interacting with Phobos.
-It allows us to create and manage pipelines, projects, and much more.
-This guide will help us get started with the Phobos CLI.
+The Phobos CLI is a command-line tool for interacting with Phobos.
+It allows you to create and manage pipelines, projects, releases, and much more.

 Have a question?